 "The society in Russia has turned against the people who came there who are not Russian," he testified.
 "There is a strong xenophobia there now."

 Asylum-seekers lob allegations of persecution against foreign powers almost every day in San Francisco's immigration court, one of the nation's busiest and most backlogged.
-The court covers a populous Northern California region stretching from Bakersfield to the Oregon border, but its caseload involves political,
+The court covers a populous Northern California region stretching from Bakersfield to the Oregon border, but its caseload involves political, ethnic and religious conflicts that span the globe.

 Those accused of being the oppressors -- dictators, armies, corrupt police, guerrillas, paramilitaries, mobs and fanatical groups -- never hear the allegations against them.
 But by granting a person political asylum in the United States, a judge has ruled that the stories are believable and that the immigrant has a credible fear of persecution.